SidhaantAnand/MLB-Analysis/README.md

 * sklearn 0.0
 * SQLAlchemy 1.4.8

+They are also listed in requirements.txt and can be installed by running `pip install -r requirements.txt`

 ## Directory Contents

 ### Top level
-At the top level, there is an SQL file used to create and populate the database, a file create_connection.py that connects to the database, and a file MLB.py that the client application is run from.
+At the top level, there is a file requirements.txt with a list of dependencies, a file mlb_loading.sql that is used to create and populate the database, a file create_connection.py that connects to the database, and a file MLB.py that the client application is run from.

 ### addData/ directory
 The scripts in this directory run code that queries the user for data and adds it to the database.